top of page

 This is the first post in our series "The Longevity Stack — A Whole-Food Perspective from The Protein Brewery"

-As consumers take an increasingly proactive approach toward aging, longevity – that is, the idea of living not just longer but more healthily to maximize life both now and in the future – is becoming a category in its own right.
+This mindset shift is turning longevity into a category in its own right.
+As consumers take an increasingly proactive approach toward aging, they are rethinking longevity as living not just longer, but more healthily, to maximize life both now and in the future.

-According to consumer data from McKinsey & Company, up to 60 percent of consumers report that healthy aging is a “top” or “very important” priority.
+Consumer data reflects this change.
+According to McKinsey & Company, up to 60 percent of consumers report that healthy aging is a “top” or “very important” priority.
 But healthy aging is not what it once was.
 Consumer focus has moved forward to prioritise health and heathspan as a holistic concept, while advances in technology – in particular, biomass fermentation and production of nutrient-dense mycoprotein – have created new ways to target the biological hallmarks of aging.

 Cellular health: The biological foundation of longevity